 The Mayor’s Award for Volunteer Service honors outstanding volunteers who are making valuable contributions to the community through volunteer service in a wide variety of categories such as health, recreation, arts, environment, education, public safety, civic service, or human service.
 Recipients of this award must either be a resident of Kettering, or the volunteer service must be performed in Kettering.
 The volunteer activity can be in a structured setting or on an informal basis.

-At the April City Council meeting, these three very deserving volunteers were presented The Mayor’s Award for Volunteer Service during our National Volunteer Appreciation Week.
+At an April City Council meeting, these three very deserving volunteers were presented The Mayor’s Award for Volunteer Service during National Volunteer Appreciation Week.

 Theodore Hale is a junior at Kettering Fairmont High School.
 He is the son of Joe and Jennifer Hale.
 He has one older brother, Samuel.
 Theodore volunteers at Fairmont in many different capacities.
 He donates at least 150 hours annually by helping with clerical duties during school in the Main Office and after school in Central Unit.